Jackinuproject/jack-inu-whitepaper-v1.0/README.md

 This link will always be the correct reference to a slideshow.
 Copy/paste the following text in the markdown editor: <a href="presentation.html" target="_blank">
 Slideshow</a>

-This book is pre-configured to produce styling consistent with T-Mobile's style guidelines.
+This book is preconfigured to produce styling consistent with T-Mobile's style guidelines.
 Use this book as a template for creating new books.

 ## To use this book as a template